 With over seven million treatments and counting, Botox has become the go-to procedure when it comes to eliminating lines and wrinkles.

-These days, however, “baby Botox” has become popular among aesthetic clients, and it could become the future of cosmetic injectables!
+These days, however, “baby Botox” has become popular among clients in the medical aesthetics industry, and it could become the future of cosmetic injections!

 What is Baby Botox?

-Discreet Botox uses a lower dose of Botox and gives clients some of the anti-aging benefits of regular Botox treatments without appearing frozen.
+Baby Botox (discreet Botox) uses a lower dose of Botox and gives clients some of the anti-aging benefits of regular Botox treatments without appearing frozen.
 Microdoses of botulinum toxin are beneficial because they allow natural facial expressions and movement.

 This concept has been around for years but recently gained popularity due to social media and celebrities.
 Among millennials, baby Botox is commonly used as a preventative treatment or upkeep strategy.